Time Zones in Turkey

 does Turkey use daylight saving time?

-Turkey does not use daylight saving time.
-The country remains on UTC+3 throughout the year, so clocks do not change in spring or autumn.
+No, Turkey does not use daylight saving time.
+The country stays on UTC+3 all year, so clocks do not change in spring or autumn.

-Turkey is UTC+3.
-That means local time in Turkey is three hours ahead of Coordinated Universal Time throughout the year.
+Turkey is UTC+3 throughout the year.
+This means local time in Turkey is always three hours ahead of Coordinated Universal Time.

-Turkey uses the TRY (Lira).
-This is the standard currency for retail purchases, transportation, accommodation, payroll, and most domestic commercial transactions.
+Turkey uses the TRY, known as the Lira.
+This is the currency used for local payments, hotel bookings, transport, dining, retail purchases, and most domestic business transactions.

 The international dialing code for Turkey is +90.
-You use this country code when calling Turkish landlines or mobile numbers from abroad.
+You use this country code when placing calls to Turkish landlines or mobile numbers from abroad.

-is the same time used across all of Turkey?
+is the time the same across all cities in Turkey?

-Yes, the same time is used across all of Turkey.
-Cities such as Istanbul, Ankara, İzmir, Bursa, Adana, Gaziantep, Konya, Çankaya, Antalya, and Bağcılar all follow UTC+3.
+Yes, the time is the same across all cities in Turkey.
+Istanbul, Ankara, İzmir, Bursa, Adana, Gaziantep, Konya, Çankaya, Antalya, and Bağcılar all use Europe/Istanbul (UTC+3).